Use LinkedIn to Get a Job

 Will a LinkedIn Profile Help Me?

 LinkedIn is great because it is a giant database of professionals who connect and mingle with each other to expand their network of colleagues.
-To begin, you create a profile and include any professional benchmarks and achievements that you have accrued to not only stand out amongst the millions of members, but also to become searchable to employers.
+To begin, you create a profile and include any professional benchmarks and achievements that you have accrued to not only stand out from the millions of members, but also to become searchable to employers.

 It seems like every time you turn around there is another person offering “suggestions” for this professional social media tool (like you don't have enough on your mind).
 The good suggestions shouldn't be ignored because in a recent survey more than 90% of recruiters said that they use LinkedIn as a method of selecting potential candidates for openings.